Nicola-Russo/Framework-for-smart-grid-security/README.md

 Install all dependencies: _npm install_

+Delete the directory _Data_ if has been created at the end of _npm install_

 Open Ganache and select "Add project" from setting menu and add "truffle-config.js" file from "Data provenance platform based on blockchain tecnology" folder

 Deploy contracts: _truffle migrate --reset_